yury-chislov/demo/docs/Get_Started.md

 ##### To run auto-tests from this project the following is required
 1. Java 10/11 has been installed in the machine you would like to run tests.
 2. JAVA_HOME is set on your machine.
 (Instruction for this: 'https://docs.oracle.com/cd/E19509-01/820-3208/inst_cli_jdk_javahome_t/')
 3. At least one of the following browsers are installed: Chrome, Firefox.
 Ideally to have installed all both.
-This would allow to run test in three different browsers.
+This would allow to run test in different browsers.

 #### To clone this repository using Intellij
 1. Before you import, you need to make sure that in Intellij’s project defaults you have JDK 10/11 setup as an SDK properly.